AIR-DI/D2C/README.md

 ## Features:

-- It includes a large collection of offline reinforcement learning algorithms: model-free offline RL, model-based offline RL, planning methods and imitation learning.
-In each category, there are our self-developed algorithms and other advanced algorithms.
+- D2C includes a large collection of offline RL and IL algorithms: model-free and model-based offline RL/IL algorithms, as well as planning methods.

-- It is highly modular and extensible.
+- D2C is highly modular and extensible.
 You can easily build custom algorithms and conduct experiments with it.

-- It automates the policy training process in real-world scenario applications.
-It simplifies the steps of problem definition, model training, policy evaluation and model deployment.
+- D2C automates the development process in real-world control applications.
+It simplifies the steps of problem definition/mathematical formulation, policy training, policy evaluation and model deployment.

 ## Badges
 On some READMEs, you may see small images that convey metadata, such as whether or not all the tests are passing for the project.
 You can use Shields to add some to your README.
 Many services also have instructions for adding a badge.